-Rodney Alcala is a convicted rapist and serial killer sometimes called “The Dating Game Killer.”
+Rodney Alcala is a convicted rapist and serial killer who is also known as “The Dating Game Killer.”
 He was born Rodrigo Jacques Alcala Buquor in San Antonio, Texas, in 1943.
-While he was convicted of murdering five people during the late 70s in 2010, some homicide investigators believe that has killed many more.
-At least one estimate hypothesizes that he has killed as many as 130 people.
+Although in 2010 he was convicted of murdering five people during the late 70s, some homicide investigators believe that has killed many more.
+At least one estimate indicates that during the 1960s and 1970s Alcala killed as many as 130 people.

 Early life of Rodney Alcala

 Robin Samsoe’s friends told police that a strange man had asked to take their pictures.
 They described the man for the police, and Alcala’s parole officer recognized him from the resultant sketch.
-Police arrested him on July 24, 1979 and then searched his mother’s house where they found a receipt for a storage locker in Seattle.
+Police arrested the “Dating Game Killer” on July 24, 1979, and then searched his mother’s house where they found a receipt for a storage locker in Seattle.
 That storage locker contained hundreds of photographs of young women and boys – and Samsoe’s earrings.

 It took several trials to secure a conviction for Samsoe’s murder.
-The California Supreme Court threw out the conviction in 1980, because the jury had been told about Alcala’s earlier sexual offenses.
+The California Supreme Court threw out the conviction in 1980 because the jury became aware of Alcala’s earlier sexual offenses.
 In 1986, the Ninth Circuit Court of Appeals nullified another conviction and sentence claiming that police investigators had hypnotized a witness.

 Alcala’s luck began to run out with the development of DNA technology.
 While he waited in prison for another trial, investigators collected samples of his DNA and matched it to that of some women that he had raped and murdered.
-In 2010, he was tried for five murders: Samsoe, Jill Parteneau, Charlotte Lamb, Georgia Wixted and Jill Barcomb.
+In 2010, he was tried for five murders: Samsoe, Jill Parteneau, Charlotte Lamb, Georgia Wixted, and Jill Barcomb.
 He was convicted and sentenced to death.
-He is currently on Death Row in San Quentin Prison.
+In 2011 and 2016, the Dating Game Killer was yet again linked to San Francisco and Wyoming murders, respectively.
+He is currently on Death Row in California State Prison.